postmanlabs/labs-docs/src/pages/docs/integrations/connected-apps.md

 >> delete
 >>      what happens to integrations using the CA when you delete?

-## Creating integrations using connected accounts
+## Creating integrations using connected apps

->> if there already is an added account to this team, there is at the top of the **Add Integration** page a **Connected to...** thing and an option to connect to a different workspace
+>> if there already is an added app to this team, there is at the top of the **Add Integration** page a **Connected to...** thing and an option to connect to a different workspace

 user in team
-choose connected account (and other options) postman fetches CA to auth user's integration
+choose connected app (and other options) postman fetches CA to auth user's integration

 notes/trash: